 Sculpture and Decorative Arts

 The collection of European sculpture and decorative arts has roughly 7,000 pieces.
 Dating from the Dark Ages (c.400-800) through the 1800s, it illustrates all major movements and traditions from the early Christian art era thru the Renaissance up to Art Nouveau, and includes includes armour, ceramics, furniture, glass, ivory carvings, jewellery, precious metalwork, tapestry, and sculpture - statues, reliefs and busts - in all media.
 It is especially strong in Italian Renaissance sculpture, with works by Nino Pisano, Donatello, Luca della Robbia, Gianlorenzo Bernini, and other important sculptors.
 Northern Renaissance sculpture is exemplified by important exhibits of German limewood sculpture and stained glass.
-French decorative art is represented by Sèvres porcelain, furniture, silver, as well as Gobelins and Beauvais tapestry art.
+French decorative art is represented by Sèvres porcelain, furniture, silver, as well as tapestry art from the Beauvais and Gobelins tapestry factories.

 The collection of modern art features a breathtaking array of 20th century European artists, including: Pablo Picasso, Henri Matisse, Joan Miro Yves Tanguy, the "rediscovered" William Adolphe Bouguereau, the German Expressionists Franz Marc, Karl Schmidt-Rottluff, Max Beckmann, Emil Nolde, Lovis Corinth, the sculptor Ernst Barlach, Erich Heckel, Ernst Ludwig Kirchner, Paula Modersohn-Becker, the Austrian Oskar Kokoschka, the Russians Wassily Kandinsky and Chaim Soutine and the Norwegian Edvard Munch.
 The collection also comprises a number of important sculptures by Henry Moore, Max Ernst and others.